-1) Underway Data.
-On both the cruises continuous near surface measurements of temperature, salinity and chlorophyll fluorescence were made from water pumped through the ship, and the data were logged at one-minute intervals.
-Pelagic fish eggs were collected underway with a separate large volume pump throughout the entire CalCOFI pattern.
-This pump drew a continuous sample of approximately 640 liters per minute, which was concentrated and then collected by a $505\mu m$ sieve.
-Samples were taken at intervals ranging from 10 to 30 minutes, depending on the sample concentration, for enumeration of all retained fish eggs.
-In an attempt to automate the analysis of egg pump samples, a video camera and computer were added to the system to count and classify sardine and anchovy eggs.
+- 1) Underway Data.
+On cruises 9908 and 9910 water was pumped onboard the ship at two separate locations using two different systems.
+Continuous near surface measurements of temperature, salinity and chlorophyll fluorescence were recorded from water pumped through the ship's uncomtaminated seawater system.
+The data were logged at one-minute intervals.
+Pelagic fish eggs were collected underway throughout the entire CalCOFI pattern with a separate large volume pump system hung over the side of the ship.
+This pump drew a continuous subsurface sample of approximately 640 liters per minute, which was concentrated and then collected by a 505μm sieve.
+Subsamples were taken at intervals ranging from 10 to 30 minutes, depending on the egg concentration, for enumeration of all retained fish eggs.
+In an attempt to automate the analysis of egg pump samples, a video camera and computer were added to the system to count and classify sardine and anchovy eggs. - 2) ADCP.

-2) ADCP.
 Continuous profiles of ocean currents and acoustic backscatter between 20 and 400 meters deep were measured along the shiptrack from a hull-mounted 150 kHz Acoustic Doppler Current Profiler (ADCP).
 The ADCP data were averaged over 3-minute intervals.
-Sixty 8-meter depth bins were recorded.

-3) Bio-optics.
-On cruise 9901 in-situ measurements of apparent and inherent optical properties of seawater were obtained daily in the top 100 meters of the water column using a free-falling multi-channel environmental radiometer (MER).
+Sixty 8-meter depth bins were recorded. - 3) Bio-optics.
+On cruise 9908 and 9910 in-situ measurements of apparent and inherent optical properties of seawater were obtained daily in the top 100 meters of the water column using a free-falling multi-channel environmental radiometer (MER).
 Daily on-deck measurements of polarized sky radiance were performed in support of NASA sponsored research using a SIMBAD radiometer.
 Water samples obtained from the CTD/Rosette casts, with concomitant MER deployments, were collected to determine particulate, detrital, and soluble absorption, particulate organic carbon concentrations and phytoplankton pigment concentrations using HPLC.
 Phycoerythrin concentrations and cyanobacteria samples collected from six depths on each station of line 83 and seven depths once per day on all other lines were analyzed using epifluorescence microscopy.
-Underway samples were obtained every two hours to determine both colored dissolved organic matter fluorescence and to collect additional cyanobacteria samples.

-4) MOCNESS net tows.
-Vertically stratified zooplankton samples were collected on cruise 9901 using a Multiple Opening and Closing Net and Environmental Sensing System (MOCNESS) in the Santa Barbara Basin and other basin and non-basin locations to study the distribution of deep-dwelling, dormant copepods, Calanus pacificus.
+Underway samples were obtained every two hours to determine both colored dissolved organic matter fluorescence and to collect additional cyanobacteria samples. - 4) MOCNESS net tows.
+Vertically stratified zooplankton samples were collected on cruise 9908 and 9910 using a Multiple Opening and Closing Net and Environmental Sensing System (MOCNESS) in the Santa Barbara Basin and other basin and non-basin locations to study the distribution of deep-dwelling, dormant copepods, Calanus pacificus.